 Located on the Atlantic Ocean side of Key West, this beach is truly unique!
 Higgs Beach Park is home to the only shore-accessible underwater marine park in the United States.
-It also boasts a Civil War Era Fort, which is listed on the National Register of Historic Places.
-Palm trees and picnic tables invite you to relax and enjoy a meal Caribbean-inspired fare and the new beachside Children’s Playground and secure dog runs offer entertainment for every member of your family.
-Showcasing a remarkable view of sunrises and sunsets, and gorgeous panoramic views of Key West, the White Street Pier is an attraction you don’t want to miss.
+It also boasts a Civil War era fort, which is listed on the National Register of Historic Places.
+Palm trees and picnic tables invite you to relax and enjoy a meal of Caribbean-inspired fare.
+You can also enjoy the new beachside Children’s Playground and secure dog runs, offering entertainment to every member of your family.
+Showcasing a remarkable view of sunrises, sunsets and gorgeous panoramic views of Key West, the White Street Pier is an attraction you don’t want to miss.
 Stretching out almost ¼ mile over the Atlantic, this fishing pier is often referred to as the “Road to Cuba”.
 Stroll down the wide, wooden pier and gaze into the clear turquoise waters.
 You’ll be sure to see a variety of fascinating marine life.

 Key West Dog Beach

 If you are traveling with your four-legged family members, this beach is a must for you.
 Key West Dog Beach offers your pup a rocky beach in which to race around unleashed.
 Fido will have a blast frolicking in the surf and meeting up with other vacationing pups.